gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 ### SqlDataAdapter

-For the built-in type [SqlDataAdapter](/dotnet/api/microsoft.data.sqlclient.sqldataadapter), referencing an untrusted data source could result in a denial of service attack.
-This could result in the app becoming unresponsive or crashing.
-If an adversary can plant a DLL alongside the app, they may also be able to achieve local code execution.
+For the built-in type [SqlDataAdapter](/dotnet/api/microsoft.data.sqlclient.sqldataadapter), referencing an untrusted data source could result in a denial of service (DoS) attack.
+The DoS attack could result in the app becoming unresponsive or crashing.
+If an attacker can plant a DLL alongside the app, they may also be able to achieve local code execution.

 ### Other DataAdapter types

 Third-party `DataAdapter` implementations must make their own assessments about what security guarantees they provide in the face of untrusted inputs. .NET cannot make any safety guarantees regarding these implementations.

+<a name="dsrdtr"></a>

-## `DataSet.ReadXml` and `DataTable.ReadXml`
+## DataSet.ReadXml and DataTable.ReadXml

 The `DataSet.ReadXml` and `DataTable.ReadXml` methods are not safe when used with untrusted input.
 We strongly recommend that consumers instead consider using one of the alternatives outlined later in this document.

 The implementations of `DataSet.ReadXml` and `DataTable.ReadXml` were originally created before serialization vulnerabilities were a well-understood threat category.
-As a result, the code does not follow modern best practices.
+As a result, the code does not follow current security best practices.
 These APIs can be used as vectors for attackers to perform DoS attacks against web apps.
-These attacks might render the web service unresponsive or could even result in unexpected process termination.
+These attacks might render the web service unresponsive or result in unexpected process termination.
 The framework does not provide mitigations for these attack categories and .NET considers this behavior "by design".

-While .NET has released security updates to mitigate some issues (such as information disclosure or remote code execution) in `DataSet.ReadXml` and `DataTable.ReadXml`, these mitigations may not provide complete protection against these threat categories.
+.NET has released security updates to mitigate some issues such as information disclosure or remote code execution in `DataSet.ReadXml` and `DataTable.ReadXml`.
+The .NET security updates may not provide complete protection against these threat categories.
 Consumers should assess their individual scenarios and consider their potential exposure to these risks.

 Consumers should be aware that security updates to these APIs may impact application compatibility in some situations.
-Furthermore, the possibility exists that a novel vulnerability in these APIs will be discovered for which .NET cannot practically publish a security update.
+Furthermore, the possibility exists that a novel vulnerability in these APIs will be discovered for which .NET can't practically publish a security update.

+We recommend that consumers of these APIs either:

+* Consider using one of the alternatives outlined later in this document.
-We recommend that consumers of these APIs perform individual risk assessments on their apps.
-It is the consumer's sole responsibility to determine for itself whether to utilize these APIs.
-Consumers should assess any security, technical, and legal risks (including regulatory requirements) that may accompany using these APIs within their apps.
+* Perform individual risk assessments on their apps.

+It is the consumer's sole responsibility to determine whether to utilize these APIs.
+Consumers should assess any security, technical, and legal risks, including regulatory requirements, that may accompany using these APIs.

-## `DataSet` and `DataTable` via ASP.NET web services or WCF
+## DataSet and DataTable via ASP.NET web services or WCF

-It is possible to accept a `DataSet` or a `DataTable` instance in an ASP.NET (SOAP) web service, as demonstrated below.
+It is possible to accept a `DataSet` or a `DataTable` instance in an ASP.NET (SOAP) web service, as demonstrated in the following code:

 ```cs
 using System.Data;